Chart Color Schemes

 Mount Morgan is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mount Morgan's dwelling structure, as per the latest Census, was 97.2% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro Qld had 88.5% houses and 11.5% other dwellings.
-Home ownership in Mount Morgan was 52.4%, with mortgaged dwellings at 24.9% and rented ones at 22.8%.
-The median monthly mortgage repayment was $840, lower than Non-Metro Qld's average of $1,517.
-Median weekly rent in Mount Morgan was $200, compared to Non-Metro Qld's $300.
-Nationally, Mount Morgan's mortgage repayments were significantly lower at $840 versus Australia's average of $1,863.
-Rents were substantially below the national figure of $375.
+Mount Morgan's dwelling structure, as per the latest Census, consisted of 97.2% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 88.5% houses and 11.5% other dwellings.
+Home ownership in Mount Morgan stood at 52.4%, with mortgaged dwellings at 24.9% and rented ones at 22.8%.
+The median monthly mortgage repayment was $840, below Non-Metro Qld's average of $1,517.
+The median weekly rent figure was $200, compared to Non-Metro Qld's $300.
+Nationally, Mount Morgan's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing